clien007/technical_exam_iscale/README.md

 ## IMPROVEMENTS ##

 ### Factory Design Pattern:
-  The FactoryInterface defines a contract for creating objects.
   The CommentFactory and NewsFactory classes implement this interface, each responsible for creating an instance of Comment and News, respectively.

 ### Repository Design Pattern
   Which handles the database queries<br>